 This unit is taken over a full year with JEE421.
 This unit can only be undertaken once students have completed all year 3 units or with permission from Course Coordinator.
 Students must also have been enrolled in JEE421.

-This is the capstone design unit for all three Maritime Engineering degrees (Naval Architecture; Ocean Engineering; Marine and Offshore Engineering).
-This unit consolidates the knowledge and capabilities developed throughout the previous years of study.
-Maritime Engineering design involves complex solutions developed through the combined inputs of various discipline specialists.
-This unit further develops your project management skills including the ability to work with team members from other fields of study.
+This is the capstone design unit for all three BE degrees streams (NA, OE, MOE).
+This unit consolidates the knowledge and capabilities developed through previous years of study.
+Maritime engineering design involves developing complex solutions through the combined inputs of various discipline specialists.
+This unit develops further management skills including, the ability to work with team members from other fields of study.

 |Unit name||Design Project (Part:2/2)|